Dissolution & Nourishment

 Lower risk of chronic diseases such as arthritis, diabetes, dementia, obesity, liver and heart disease, as well as cancer and stroke

-Sound like all the reasons why you love yoga above and beyond getting stronger and more flexible?
-If this is why you show up on your mat, why you keep sharing the practice with your students, then continue to the next post in this series (posted weekly) to find out more about the markers of metabolic health and how we can manually override a sluggish constitution with mindful movement.
+If this is why you show up on your mat, why you keep sharing the practice with your students, then continue to the next post in this series (posted monthly) to find out more about the markers of metabolic health and how we can manually override a sluggish constitution with mindful movement.

 Stay connected with news and updates!